 This mechanism is applicable for capital investments in areas experiencing growth.
 An EIFD may not be used to finance routine maintenance, repair work, or the costs of an ongoing operation or providing services of any kind.

-An annual assessment would have very good interannual reliability.
+Once approved, an annual assessment would have good interannual reliability.